-Students registering for math courses will not be allowed to substitute the next level math course without proving competency in the course the student wishes to replace.
-To prove competency, a student must pass a cumulative exam (with a minimum of 80%) on the course they wish to replace.
-This will NOT give credit for the course; it will allow the student to move to a higher level course, the test will be administered by the Department Chair for math.
+Students registering for math courses will not be allowed to substitute the next level math course without proving competency in the course they wish to replace.
+To prove competency, students must pass a cumulative exam (with a minimum of 80%) on the course they wish to replace.
+This will NOT give credit for the course; it will allow the student to move to a higher level course and the test will be administered by the Department Chair for math.